 When it comes to London, there will be hundreds of things you – and the majority of people – will know.

-Things such as London being the capital city of England, where Buckingham Palace and Big Ben are and is packed full of history.
+Things such as London being the capital city of England, where Buckingham Palace and Big Ben are and being a city that’s packed full of history.
 All three of these are great examples of things that a lot of people are already aware of, regardless of where they are from.
-Continue reading “10 Things You Didn’t Know About London – Part 1″
+Continue reading “10 things you didn’t know about London – Part 1”

 We all know London, England’s beautiful capital city, is a large place.
 We also know there are always a lot of people travelling right across the city, whether they’re visiting, living or passing through.